Mathemodica/ModelicaPowerSystemBook/README.md

 ##### To concerned organizations

 Probably sponsorship would be best suited from organizations benefiting from having such works being disclosed, published and spread.
-Usually a specific amount of budget in some organizations, departments,institutes etc. should be spend before the end of the financial year.
-If there is a confusion how to spend available money, I would appreciate a sponsorship in form of donation that would allow to accelerate the progress of this book, among other initiatives that are in confermance with Open Science initiative.
+A sponsorship allowing to accelerate the progress of this book, among other initiatives that are in confermance with Open Science initiative is appreciated.

-If you are a representative of an organization which would like to sponsor this work, pleaselet us know what would you like to see in order to sponsor this work
+If you are a representative of an organization which would like to sponsor this work, please let us know what would you like to see in order to sponsor this work